gilsantosjulian/cloudflare-geolocation-worker-example/README.md

   - ```wrangler dev --local index.js```

-  -*—local* flag run the preview of the Worker directly on your local machine (local browser) - easy to test
+  - *—local* flag run the preview of the Worker directly on your local machine (local browser) - easy to test

   - Automatically the browser will be open showing some data fields described on the worker